History of Don Weatherburn in Timeline

 Don Weatherburn

 Donald Weatherburn served as the Director of the NSW Bureau of Crime Statistics and Research from 1988 to 2019.
-He is currently a professor at the National Drug and Alcohol Research Centre at the University of New South Wales, and is also a Fellow of the Academy of the Social Sciences in Australia.
-His work focuses on crime statistics and research, reflecting expertise in criminology and sociology.
+He is currently a professor at the National Drug and Alcohol Research Centre at the University of New South Wales and is a Fellow of the Academy of the Social Sciences in Australia.
+His work focuses on crime statistics and research.

 May 1951: Birth of Donald James Weatherburn